-A person who scores high on the conscientious scale tends to display high-levels of self-discipline, strive for achievement and are organized and dutiful.
-On the opposite end of the scale, individuals who score low on conscientiousness tend to be careless, easy-going and spontaneous.
+The conscientious scale indicates how self-disciplined and thorough a person is.
+Those who score high on the conscientious scale tends to display high-levels of self-discipline.
+They are also very persistent, driven, achievement-striving, organized and dutiful.
+Whereas, at the opposite end of the scale, individuals who score low on conscientiousness tend to be careless, impulsive, disorganized, easy-going and spontaneous.

 The Facets of Conscientious